bitsol/minimal-mistakes/_posts/2018-01-16-raspberry-pickings.markdown

 *Source: [Adafruit](https://www.adafruit.com/product/2822).*

-I highly recommend a classic [male header](https://www.adafruit.com/product/2822) (shown above), which gives the most connection strength.
+"Like blue jeans and Coca-Cola, the 2x20 male header is the classic option."
+(Fried, 2015) I highly recommend a classic [male header](https://www.adafruit.com/product/2822) (shown above), which gives the most connection strength.
 Combined with some [jumper wires](https://www.adafruit.com/product/1950) with at least one female connector, your Pi will be ready for anything.

 ### Headless Setup